 Your heart rate can increase, digestion slows, you might feel tense, and your senses might be heightened, all of which are triggered by feeling stressed or anxious.

-It has also been said that if you feel ill but you maintain a positive attitude, your brain could be more likely to produce the right chemicals required to boost your immune system.
+If you feel ill but you maintain a positive attitude, your brain could be more likely to produce the right chemicals required to boost your immune system.

 This is why being able to maintain a positive relationship with your mental and physical health is crucial to achieving overall well-being.